Saint-Nectaire via the Couze Valley Chambon

 Mountain bike signpost no. 3

-(1) At the fork in the path, leave theGR®® markings and turn right, following the mountain bike trail markings.
-You will come to a road at the Pont de Sapchat signpost.
+(1) At the fork in the road, leave theGR®® markings and turn right, following the MTB markings.
+You will come out onto a road at the Pont de Sapchat signpost.

-(2) Turn right, with no direction indicated, and cross a bridge over the Couze Chambon.
-Take the path on the left before the bridge, towards Les Couverts.
-You will arrive at a crossroads at the Les Couverts signpost.
+(2) Turn right, with no signposted direction, and head towards a bridge over the Couze Chambon.
+Take the path on the left, before the bridge, towards Les Couverts.
+You will reach a crossroads, at the Les Couverts signpost.

 Yellow markings

-(3) Leave the mountain bike trail and follow the yellow trail to the right towards Jeanson.
-Ignore the path on the left further on.
-You will arrive at a street in the hamlet of Les Granges.
+(3) Leave the MTB route and follow the yellow markings, turning right towards Jeanson.
+Further on, ignore a path on the left.
+You will arrive on a street in the hamlet of Les Granges.

 Mountain bike signpost no. 38

-(4) Follow the street to the left, then, at the bend, continue straight ahead on the path.
+(4) Follow the road to the left, then, at the bend, continue straight on along the track.

 (5) Further on, ignore a path on the left.
-At a fork (not shown on the IGN map), keep left and you will soon come to a T-junction with a path (also not shown on the map).
+At a Fork in the road (not shown on the IGN map), keep left and you will immediately reach a T-junction with a path (also not shown on the map).
 Turn right.
 Join a road (D150) on the outskirts of Saint-Nectaire, at the Jeanson signpost.

-(6) Turn left onto the small road, passing in front of the Ehpad, towards Cornadore.
-Pass an information sign about the salt marsh and arrive at a crossroads.
+(6) Turn left onto the small road, passing the care home, towards Cornadore.
+Pass an information sign about the salt marsh and arrive at a crossroads of paths.

 No markings

-Take the path on the left, leaving the mountain bike trail.
-Further on, join the D145 and follow it to the left to quickly return to the car park (S/E).
+Take the path on the left, leaving the mountain bike markings behind.
+Further on, join the D145 and follow it to the left to quickly reach the car park (S/E).

 Waypoints